Dividend Reinvestment Plans: How DRIP Investing Works

 DRIP Example

 If you choose to reinvest the dividends, you would own 22 shares of that stock ($200 in dividends/$100 of current trading value = 2 new shares of stock added to your original 20).
-If the stock price was $200, you’d be able to purchase a single share; if it was $50, you could theoretically reinvest and own an additional four shares.
+These new shares would also pay dividends.

-If, instead, you want cash, then you’d receive $200 to spend or save, and you’d still have the initial 20 shares of the stock.
+If, instead, you wanted cash, then you’d receive $200 to spend or save, and you’d still have the initial 20 shares of the stock.

 Pros of Dividend Reinvestment Plans

-On the “pros” side, one reason to reinvest your dividends is that it may help to position you for potentially greater long-term returns, thanks to the power of compounding returns.
+One reason to reinvest your dividends is that it may help to position you for higher long-term returns, thanks to the power of compounding returns, which may hold true whether investing through a company-operated DRIP, or one through a brokerage.

-Generally, if a company pays out the same level of dividends each year — whether that’s 2%, 3%, or another amount — and you take your dividends in cash, then you’ll keep getting the same amount in dividends each year (assuming you don’t buy any additional shares).
+Generally, if a company pays the same dividend amount each year and you take your dividends in cash, then you’ll keep getting the same amount in dividends each year (assuming you don’t buy any additional shares).

-But if you take your dividends and reinvest them through a DRIP, then you’ll have more shares of stock next year, and then more the year after that — which means, ideally, that the dollar amount of the dividends (at least in our example where the payout percentage is the same each year) will keep rising.
-Over a period of time, the amount you would receive during subsequent payouts could increase.
+But if you take your dividends and reinvest them through a DRIP, then you’ll have more shares of stock next year, and then more the year after that.
+Over a period of time, the dividend amount you might receive during subsequent payouts could also increase.

-An important caveat, however: Real-life situations aren’t often as straightforward as this example, of course.
-For one thing, stock prices aren’t likely to stay exactly the same for an extended period of time.
+An important caveat, however: Stock prices aren’t likely to stay exactly the same for an extended period of time.

 Plus, there’s no guarantee that dividends will be paid out each period; and even if they are, there is no way to know for sure how much they’ll be.
 The performance of the company and the general economy can have a significant impact on company profitability and, therefore, typically affect dividends given to shareholders.